liao961120/dcard-corpus/README.md

 This repo hosts the post data retrieved from Dcard API, which were colleceted for the purpose of building a small corpus.
 These posts came from the top-100 popular forums of Dcard.
-Each post is at least 100-character-long and is posted before or on 2020-01-29.
+Each post is at least 100-character-long.

 The post data were segmented and PoS tagged using [`ckiplab/ckiptagger`](https://github.com/ckiplab/ckiptagger).

 ## Files

-- `data/dcard_2020-02.jsonl`: The segmented and tagged corpus.
+- `data/dcard.jsonl`: The segmented and tagged corpus.
 Each line is a json string representing a post.
 - `data/rawdata.zip`: The raw data retrieved from <https://www.dcard.tw/_api/forums> and <https://www.dcard.tw/_api/posts>.